dawidszudy/jokes-web-app/readme.md

 - delete and edition each of one categories

 ## Usage
-Run main method in JokesWebAppApplication class.
+Run main method in JokesWebAppApplication class and enter "localhost:8080" to browser window.

 ## Room for Improvement